Web Analytics

 Ph.D.
 Candidate in Economics

-My research interests include causal inference and spillover effects.
+My research interests include causal inference and network interference.